vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 1. Open **Visual Studio Code**.

+    You may find it helpful to maximize the Visual Studio Code window.

 1. On the **File** menu, click **Open Folder**

 1. In the Open Folder dialog, navigate to the lab 16 Starter folder.

-    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
-The extracted folder structure includes the following folder path:
+   On the step before reaching the lab instructions, you downloaded the GitHub repository containing lab resources for this lab.
+The folder structure includes the following folder path:

     * Allfiles
       * Labs
           * 16-Automate IoT Device Management with Azure IoT Hub
             * Final
               * FWUpdateDevice

+    > **NOTE**: By default, the **Allfiles** folder is copied to your Windows Desktop in your virtual machine environment.

 1. Click **FWUpdateDevice**, and then click **Select Folder**.